biotech primer logo

 Unlocking the Potential of CRISPR

-Scientists have repurposed a bacterial immune response against viruses, called CRISPR, to edit the human genome in ways never before possible.
-Remarkably, a CRISPR gene-editing cure for sickle cell anemia has been approved by the FDA only ten years after the advent of the technology.
+Scientists have repurposed a bacterial immune response against viruses, called CRISPR, to edit genomes in ways never before possible.
+Remarkably, the FDA approved a CRISPR cure for sickle cell disease only ten years after the advent of the technology.

-• In the 1980s, scientists observed repeating, palindromic sequences with unique spacers between the repeating sequences.
+• In the 1980s, scientists observed DNA sequences with unique “spacers” between repeating sequences in bacterial DNA.

 • The researchers called these repeats “Clustered Regularly Interspaced Short Palindromic Repeats,” or CRISPR.